| Safe Haskell | Safe-Inferred |

 generated automatically.
 Also, "reification" instances like the one above

 aren't written by hand, usually.
-Macros like makeEffect
+Macros like makeEffect do this.

 Methods